 BISSELL is an American manufacturer of budget-friendly vacuums for the home.
 They also own Sanitaire, which produces vacuums for commercial use.
-They offer a variety of vacuum types so that you can find the one best suited for your needs.
+They offer a variety of vacuum types so you can find the one best suited for your needs.
 While their lower price point tends to be most noticeable in their plasticky and sometimes flimsy build quality, this material helps keep them lightweight and portable.
 Many of their models also have a bagless design, so you don't have to worry about replacing this part unless it's damaged.
 However, they don't usually have a HEPA filter to help trap allergens and lack power adjustment features.

 Roborock is much newer to the vacuum market than most other brands on this list.
 This Chinese manufacturer has been around for less than a decade and only produces robot vacuums and mops.
-Some of their products are also hybrid robot vacuum mops, which can tackle spills like water and dry debris like cereal and sand.
+Some of their products are hybrid robot vacuum mops, which can tackle spills like water and dry debris like cereal and sand.
 Although we don't currently test a vacuum's ability to clean liquid, their vacuums still offer exceptional performance in picking up dry debris on bare floors.
 They also tend to be very well-built and have great maneuverability to clean under tables and chairs.
 Unfortunately, like many other robot vacuum brands, their products have demanding maintenance needs, and many parts need replacing over time.